Santa Fe Train.

 Bicycle and Pedestrian Infrastructure

-Santa Fe Bike Routes
+Santa Fe Routes

 Santa Fe is recognized by the League of American Bicyclists as a Silver-level Bicycle Friendly Community, but there’s still work to be done to make traveling even safer and more accessible for people who walk or ride a bike.

 Future plans include improvements to bike lanes and trails in the Santa Fe Metropolitan Bicycle Master Plan, which will make it easier for residents to reduce their reliance on cars while remaining protected.
 Santa Fe's Multimodal Transition Plan showcases additional strategies such as bike share programs and improving active transportation safety and connectivity.
+The TIP includes pedestrian improvements for the Acequia Trail and Tierra Contenta Trail.

 How You Can Help